NEED Distance Learning Resources

 - Energy Expo – Students create their own energy exhibit or display after conducting some research on their own.
 Rubrics with guided questions are provided!

-- For digitally savvy students, have them explore Digital Energy and create their own graphics to showcase a topic.
+- For digitally savvy students, have them create their own graphics to showcase a topic and present via PPT or Google Doc.

 - Museum of Solid Waste – Students can explore how we deal with trash, recycling, and how energy is related.
 This activity follows the same model as Energy Expo.
 Talking Trash and All About Trash work well for younger students.